beardymcjohnface/Snaketool-argparse/README.md

 as well as copying and manually updating the config file for your analysis.

 Running a Snakemake pipeline via a convenience launcher offers many advantages:
-- You can publish it as normal-looking bioinformatics tool
+- You can publish it as normal-looking bioinformatics tool and trick NextFlow users into using Snakemake
-- It's easier to install, run, and rerun
+- It's easier to install, use, and reuse
 - You can add subcommands for utility scripts and Snakefiles
-- You can write a help message
+- You can write a help message!

 ## Who is this for?

-People who are already familiar with Snakemake and want to create a Snakemake-powered commandline tool.
+People who are already familiar with Snakemake and want to create a Snakemake-powered commandline tool--or fancier pipelines.

 ## Usage